 Students may withdraw from registered classes anytime beyond the drop period until the last day of the class.
+The last day of the class is defined as the last day which the course meets synchronously or the last day for which the course is scheduled in the case of asynchronous, online courses.
 Withdrawals do not affect GPA but do appear on a student's academic record.
 Withdrawals will be processed using the following guidelines.